Stencil: A Web Components Compiler

 The developer experience is also tuned, and comes with live reload and a small dev server baked in to the compiler.

-Stencil was created by the Ionic Framework team to help build faster, more capable components that worked across all major frameworks.
+Stencil was originally created by the Ionic Framework team in order to build faster, more capable components that worked across every major framework.

 Additionally, framework fragmentation had created a web development interoperability nightmare, where components built for one framework didn't work with another framework.